 Our key bit of advice is to keep it simple, nature driven (colour palette, florals, textures, materials), and let the wedding describe you as a couple.
 That way you’ll be far less likely to look back in 20 years at your wedding day with a ‘what was I thinking?!’ mentality.

 Remember, don’t think you need an XYZ template to your wedding.
 Don’t like cake?
 Don’t have one!
 Does your groom love vintage cars?
 Have an amazing getaway shot lined up with a chic vintage car draped in florals and calligraphy for your exit.
 It’s your big day so hire the best photographer your budget will allow and we’ve no doubt you’ll have the stunning wedding day you’ve always dreamed of.’

 If getting your wedding published is important to you I might be just the photographer you’re looking for.
-My wedding photography has been published in magazines, on Dutch national television and on international (wedding) websites in the US, the UK, Norway, Belgium, Australia and the Netherlands like Rock My Wedding, Wedding Chicks, Fly Away Bride, B.loved, Plans & Presents, Festival Brides, Bajan Wed, ThePerfectWedding.nl, Dutch national television and magazines (like Elsevier, Libelle, Weekend, Beau Monde and Bruid Magazine), on MSN.com, in publications of COC Nederland, GirlsOfHonour.nl and Norwegian Wedding Magazine.
+My wedding photography has been published in magazines, on Dutch national television and on international (wedding) websites in the US, the UK, Norway, Belgium, Australia and the Netherlands like Rock My Wedding, Wedding Chicks, Fly Away Bride, B.loved, Plans & Presents, Festival Brides, Bajan Wed, ThePerfectWedding.nl, Dutch national television and magazines (like Elsevier, Libelle, Weekend, Beau Monde and Bruid Magazine), on MSN.com, in publications of COC Nederland (the oldest LGBHTQ organisation in the world), GirlsOfHonour.nl and Norwegian Wedding Magazine.
 Call or e-mail me to set up a meeting to find out if I’m available on your wedding date, I’d love to hear all your wedding plans!